microsoft/api-guidelines/azure/ConsiderationsForServiceDesign.md

 > :ballot_box_with_check: **YOU SHOULD** use extensible enumerations.
 Extensible enumerations are modeled as strings - expanding an extensible enumeration is not a breaking change.
 >
 > :ballot_box_with_check: **YOU SHOULD** implement [conditional requests](https://tools.ietf.org/html/rfc7232) early.
 This allows you to support concurrency, which tends to be a concern later on.
->
-> :ballot_box_with_check: **YOU SHOULD** use wider data types (e.g. 64-bit vs. 32-bit) as they are more future-proof.
-For example, JavaScript can only support integers up to 2<sup>53</sup>, so relying on the full width of a 64-bit integer should be avoided.

 ## Getting Help: The Azure REST API Stewardship Board
 The Azure REST API Stewardship board is a collection of dedicated architects that are passionate about helping Azure service teams build interfaces that are intuitive, maintainable, consistent, and most importantly, delight our customers.
 Because APIs affect nearly all downstream decisions, you are encouraged to reach out to the Stewardship board early in the development process.
 These architects will work with you to apply these guidelines and identify any hidden pitfalls in your design.